7 Wonderful Things to Do On Your Visit to India

 #4.
 Try the Traditional Indian Clothing

-Like most of the things in India, the traditional Indian clothing has a diverse range of styles and designs that vary from region to region and is highly influenced by the ethnic lifestyle of the people.
-Most traditional clothing in India is supposed to be worn on a special or auspicious occasion which highlights the pomp and splendor related to that festival.
-Being a melting pot of various cultures and ethnicities, each state or region has its own set of apparels which is different from the other.
+Most traditional clothing in India is supposed to be worn on a special or auspicious occasion, highlighting the pomp and splendor related to that festival.
+Being a melting pot of various cultures and ethnicities, each state or region has its own set of apparels, different from the other.

-Saris, Kurta, Sherwani, Turbans, Salwar Suits and Churidaars are some of the most commonly found traditional Indian clothing.
-The clothing in each region is also based on the varied climatic conditions owning to the varied geographical locations.
+Saris, Kurta, Sherwani, Turbans, Salwar Suits, and Churidaars are some of the most commonly found traditional Indian clothing.
+The clothing in each region is also based on the varied climatic conditions owing to the varied geographical locations.

 #5.
 Rediscover the Roots of Ancient Civilizations

-Being one of the cradles of civilizations, Indian culture is even older than ancient Rome and has been mentioned several times in the writings of various ancient scholars and historians.
-India has also been home to the very first civilizations like the Harrapan culture and Indo-Aryans which are responsible for the spread of civilization and Hinduism in India.
-India is home to a huge number of archaeological sites which have baffled excavators and historians for several years.
+Being one of the cradles of civilizations, Indian culture is even older than ancient Rome and has been mentioned several times in various ancient scholars and historians.
+India has also been home to the first civilizations like the Harrapan culture and Indo-Aryans, responsible for promoting civilization and Hinduism in India.
+India is home to many archaeological sites that have baffled excavators and historians for several years.

 Kali Bangan, Hampi, Konark, Melhua, Edicts of Ashoka, Buddist Stupas, and ancient ruins like Nalanda and others make India an archaeological gem.